RickF13/test2022/readme.txt

-Just testing git and a new SSH key
+Just testing git and a new SSH key sec